User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 } // CONCATENATED MODULE: ./src/index.js
 ```

 Note that Webpack has added some comments to the bundle.
-Comments are associated with Webpack\`s module concatenation optimization feature, which aids in further optimizing the bundle.
+Comments are associated with Webpack's module concatenation optimization feature, which aids in further optimizing the bundle.
 The `// CONCATENATED MODULE:` comment indicates that the code following it has been concatenated with other modules into a single scope.
 On the other hand, the `/* harmony default export */` comment is relevant to the ES2015 module syntax.

 <note-warning>
 Remember that Webpack depends on a valid ES6 (2015) syntax with `import` and `export` keywords.
-This ES6 module syntax allows modules to be static, [which simplifies](https://exploringjs.com/es6/ch_modules.html#_benefit-dead-code-elimination-during-bundling) the process for Webpack to analyze the code\`s dependency tree and determine which modules should be included in the bundle.
+This ES6 module syntax allows modules to be static, [which simplifies](https://exploringjs.com/es6/ch_modules.html#_benefit-dead-code-elimination-during-bundling) the process for Webpack to analyze the code's dependency tree and determine which modules should be included in the bundle.
 Before ES6, CommonJS modules were used with the `require()` syntax.
 These modules were dynamic and could be imported based on conditions within the code.
 Therefore, it was impossible to determine which modules should be included in the bundle and effectively apply tree shaking using CommonJS.
 </note-warning>

 ## Eliminating unused functions

-Now it\`s time to finally drop the unused functions from the bundle.
+Now it's time to finally drop the unused functions from the bundle.
 Activate minimization in your `webpack.config.js` file again:

 ```js {4}
 module.exports = {